nikita-kazakov/nikita-kazakov.github.io/_posts/2014-10-10-no-perfect-time-to-call-do-it-now.md

  - life lessons
 ---

-Bottom Line: There is no perfect time to call someone.
+Bottom Line --- There is no perfect time to call someone.
 When you think about calling that person, just call them and stop over thinking it.

 *Post Updated in 2020*